Installation

 Engine Selection

-The packaged default is EVAS2/Rust.
-Compatible Linux wheels include the evas-rust shared library, and source installs build it with cargo unless EVAS_SKIP_RUST_CORE_BUILD=1 is set.
+The production engine is EVAS2/Rust.
+Compatible Linux wheels include the evas-rust shared library, and source installs build it with cargo.

 cargo build --manifest-path evas/rust_core/Cargo.toml --release